Dorset & Yorkshire Button Workshops

 Dorset Button making is now considered a heritage craft, and once mastered can be adapted to create everything from beautiful buttons to jewellery and decorative art.

-Participants are taken through the history of the Dorset button and how it can be used today for embellishment, a piece of quirky jewellery or a work of art.
+Participants are taken through the history of the Dorset button and how both designs of button can be used today for embellishment, a piece of quirky jewellery or a work of art.

-Debbie will demonstrate how to make a simple cross wheel button and then guide the participants in the creation of their own brooch, necklace or artwork to take home.
+Debbie will demonstrate how to make a simple cart wheel Dorset button and a Yorkshire button, guiding the participants in the creation of their own buttons.
+Further development and experimenting with yarns and button templates may lead on to the creation of jewellery, artwork or accessories to take home.

 If you would like Debbie to facilitate a workshop or demonstration, please get in touch.